-Press the mixture into two small tartlet moulds (2 3/4-3in diameter) - it will be pretty thin but try to make it cover the base and come up slightly at the sides.
+Press the mixture into two small tartlet moulds (I used 2 3/4-3in diameter but you can use smaller and have a slightly thicker base & topping) - it will be pretty thin but try to make it cover the base and come up slightly at the sides.

 Once the curd is cool, spoon it in to the moulds on top of the nut-crumb base.
 They will keep chilled and covered overnight, if needed but the curd will dry out a bit if kept longer.

 Welcome to #CranberryWeek, hosted by Caroline’s Cooking and A Kitchen Hoor’s Adventures.
 We’ll be sharing cranberry-inspired creations all week long in celebration of national cranberry day.
 Search #CranberryWeek to keep up to date and follow the #CranberryWeek Pinterest board for more cranberry inspiration.
 But first, see all the other cranberry recipes being shared today:

 - Braised Short Ribs with Hoisin-Cranberry Sauce and Asian Coleslaw from Culinary Adventures with Camilla

 - Cranberry & Cornbread Stuffed Pork Chops from Books n’ Cooks

 - Cranberry Glazed Pork Loin from Sew You Think You Can Cook

 - Cranberry Lemon Curd Tart (No Bake, GF) from Caroline’s Cooking (you’re here!)